How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 You’ll also need to choose a bookkeeping software for your bookkeeping business.
 Some accounting solutions offer a bookkeeper or accountant edition specifically designed for bookkeeping companies to use both for their books and as a portal to their client’s books.

 My recommendation is that you use QuickBooks Online, which we rated as the overall best small business accounting software.
-As discussed earlier, you can get QuickBooks Online Accountant for free when you join the QuickBooks Online ProAdvisor program, which is also free.
+You can get QuickBooks Online Accountant for free when you join the QuickBooks Online ProAdvisor program, which is also free.

 Another tool that will make your life easier is practice management software.
 This can help you organize and track the progress of client work and, in some cases, provide a portal to access your client’s books.
 QuickBooks and Xero offer the best accounting practice management software that’s integrated with their accountant software.

 A document-sharing program will allow you to share information—such as bank statements, copies of receipts, invoices, and accounting files—with your clients no matter where you’re working.
-Dropbox is a popular document sharing program.
+Dropbox is a popular document-sharing program to consider.

 Step 6: Fund Your Bookkeeping Business

-After completing your business plan, you’ll have a good idea of what your estimated startup costs will be.
+After completing your business plan, you’ll have a good idea of what your estimated costs will be.
 In general, the startup costs for a bookkeeping business can be low if you work out of a home office as opposed to leasing office space, which we’ll discuss in the next section.
-The experts say that you should always have at least six months’ worth of expenses in the bank.
-Also, even though your business is brand new and hasn’t generated any revenue, you may still qualify for startup business financing.

 Step 7: Set Up a Home Office for Your Bookkeeping Business

-Also, don’t forget to take those home office tax deductions.
+Also, don’t forget to take the home office tax deduction.
 You can deduct repairs and maintenance to the area used for business and a portion of utilities, real estate taxes, and insurance on your home.

-If you can’t make a home office work, look into virtual office spaces or office sharing.
-Typically, these spaces include a mailing address, local telephone number, receptionist to answer calls, physical office space, and access to a conference room that you can rent by the hour.
+If you can’t make a home office work, look into the top virtual office companies or office sharing.
+Typically, these spaces include a mailing address, a local telephone number, a receptionist to answer calls, a physical office space, and access to a conference room that you can rent by the hour.

 Step 8: Market Your Bookkeeping Business

 Marketing is one of the most difficult things for accountants and bookkeepers to master.
-Whether this is your side gig or full-time business, you can get a website customized for your business with a company that offers specialized marketing services, like CPA Site Solutions.
+Whether this is your side gig or full-time business, you can get a website customized for your business with a company that offers specialized marketing services.

 In addition to a website, there are many ways to market your bookkeeping business: